mendix/docs/content/en/docs/refguide/modeling/domain-model/associations/association-properties.md

 #### 2.5.1 One-Way Navigable Associations {#one-way-navigable}

 One-way navigable associations are associations that allow navigation to associated entities only in a single direction: from parent to child.
-These associations are typically introduced by OData service integration, either through an external provider or the Mendix Data Hub.
+These associations are typically introduced by OData service integration, either through an external provider or the Mendix Data Hub, in [external entities](/refguide/external-entities/#associations).
 The major implications of one-way navigability are related to XPath use cases such as constraints and queries.

 All other domain model associations can be traversed in both directions.